Study Abroad in Berlin: Living Abroad

 - Apartment students receive a meal allowance to subsidize the cost of purchasing meals

-Wi-Fi internet access is available in all AIFS housing in Berlin
+Internet access is included in all AIFS housing in Berlin.

 Living with a homestay family is the best way to immerse yourself in the language and culture of Berlin and many students who choose this option consider it to be the most rewarding aspect of their time abroad.
 It is the best way to learn German, gain an authentic insight into the culture and integrate into the local community.
 Each homestay is unique and individual - your host may be a single woman whose children have grown up and left home, a professional couple or a retired couple.
 Staying with a homestay means living as an adult with other adults, more like a shared apartment than living with your parents!

 You will have your own room and receive daily breakfast and dinner.
 Generally, there is one student per family allowing you to maximize your opportunities to practice your German.

 The apartments are actually not those arranged by FU-BEST, but rather accommodations that AIFS has organized for our students to be closer to campus.
 The apartments are double occupancy, with two single bedrooms (queen sized beds) and a shared bathroom and kitchen.
 The kitchen is equipped with a stovetop, oven, microwave, refrigerator and kitchenware for cooking.
 One set of pillows, blankets, and sheets are provided, every apartment includes a washing machine.
 The apartments are located at Dominicusstrasse, a quick walk to the train stop S-Schöneberg.
 They are about a 25-minute ride via public transportation to Freie Universität and 15 minute ride to central Berlin.
 The Berlin transport system is frequent, quick and efficient.
 Wi-fi access is available in the apartments.

 Amenities included: Basic kitchen supplies, furniture, one set of bedding and towels.